ilvieira/deep-q-networks/README.md

  - 0.4.0 - CustomLinearDQN added.
 In a later update it will completely replace LinearDQN.
 DoubleDQNAgent readded.
 Apparently it had been removed by accident in the previous version.
  - 0.4.1 - Bugfix in DQNAgent.
  - 0.4.2 - Changed the name if the class AtariDNQEnv to the intended name AtariDQNEnv
+ - 0.4.3 - Added evaluation episodes, like in the original deep mind article.
+The best performing agent is saved.